Different Dakota: SD State wins 1st FCS title over ND State

 There was an exchange of 44-yard TD passes right before halftime.
 Before Miller hit Eli Green for an NDSU score, Gronowski on a third-and-1 play went forward like he was going to try to run for the first down when he instead stopped and threw to Mike Morgan all alone behind the entire defense.

-“It means the world to me.
-And I’ve got to thank every single person that has helped me along this journey and the guys who played an awesome game,” Gronowski said of his comeback from the injury to being the game’s most outstanding player and winning a championship.
-“There’s no better feeling in the world.”
+”It means the world to me,” Gronowski said of his comeback from the injury to being the game’s most outstanding player and winning a championship. ”There’s no better feeling in the world.”

 THE TAKEAWAY